A Test for Separability in Covariance Operators of Random Surfaces: Finite Sample Properties

 {\bf Acknowledgments.} This work has been supported in part by the Collaborative Research Center ``Statistical modelling of nonlinear dynamic processes'' (SFB 823, Teilprojekt A1, C1) of the German Research Foundation (DFG).
-The authors would like to thank Martina Stein, who typed parts of this paper with considerable technical expertise.
-The authors are also grateful to Juan Cuesta Albertos and to Shahin Tavakoli for very helpful discussions.
+The authors are grateful to Juan Cuesta Albertos, Shahin Tavakoli for very helpful discussions and to Martina Stein, who typed parts of this paper with considerable technical expertise.
+The authors would also like to thank three anonymous referees and the Associate Editor for their constructive comments on an earlier version of this paper.

 \begin{appendix}